Computing the recession cone of a convex upper image via convex projection: Introduction

 \section{Introduction}

-Multiobjective optimization, in which there are multiple conflicting objective functions to be minimized simultaneously, has been studied extensively in the literature as there are many application areas ranging from engineering to natural sciences.
-Vector optimization is a generalization where the order relation on the objective space is determined by an ordering cone, here denoted $C$, which may be different than the positive orthant.
-There are various solution concepts and approaches regarding vector optimization problems in the literature, see for instance \cite{Jahn04, Luc88}.
+Multiobjective optimization, in which there are multiple conflicting objective functions to be minimized simultaneously, has been studied extensively in the literature as application areas {range} from engineering to natural sciences.
+Vector optimization is a generalization, {where values of the objective function might not be compared in an element-wise fashion.
+Stated in technical terms, the order relation on the objective space is determined by an ordering cone, which may differ from the positive orthant.
+Vector optimization plays an important role in application areas such as financial mathematics \cite{FeiRud2017,HLR13}, economics \cite{RudUlu2021}, and game theory \cite{feinstein2023characterizing}, where the ordering cone of the problem is naturally different than the positive orthant.}

+There are various solution concepts and approaches regarding vector optimization problems in the literature, see for instance \cite{Jahn04, Luc88}. {In contrast to single-objective optimization, there is usually no unique optimal objective value.
+Instead, one is interested in \emph{Pareto optimal} solutions whose objective values are minimal with respect to the order relation of the problem.
+The set of objective values of all Pareto optimal points is referred to as the \emph{Pareto frontier}.
+For technical reasons, we will instead work with the \emph{upper image}, the image of the feasible set of the problem plus the ordering cone.
+Crucially, the Pareto frontier is contained in the boundary of the upper image. }

-In this paper, we focus on convex vector optimization problems (CVOPs), where the objective function is assumed to be convex with respect to the order relation induced by cone $C$ and the feasible region is assumed to be a convex set.
-An important subclass of CVOPs are linear vector optimization problems (LVOPs).
-What is conventionally understood as solving a LVOP is generating the set of all (weakly) minimal element of its upper image, or generating its Pareto frontier.
-For more details, methods and algorithms see for instance \cite{Ben98,Csirmaz13,HLR13,Loehne11,ShaEhr08}.
-In the case of a CVOP it is commonly not possible to compute the exact Pareto frontier.
-Instead, one aims to approximate it.
+In this paper, we focus on convex vector optimization problems (CVOPs), {where the objective function and the feasible set are appropriately convex.
+Linear vector optimization problems (LVOPs) form an important subclass of CVOPs.
+An important solution concept for LVOPs (see~\cite{Loehne11}) motivated by set optimization aims to generate the Pareto frontier.
+Since the upper image of an LVOP is known to be a polyhedron, it can be generated by finitely many extreme points (vertices) and extreme directions.
+Methods and algorithms exist for solving LVOPs in this sense; for more details see e.g.,~\cite{Ben98,Csirmaz13,HLR13,Loehne11,ShaEhr08}.} In the case of a CVOP, {the upper image is a convex set, but not necessarily polyhedral.
+Hence,} it is commonly {infeasible} to compute the exact Pareto frontier.
+Instead, {there are solution concepts that generate approximations to it.}

+Whether a CVOP is \textit{bounded} or \textit{unbounded} determines what solution concepts and what solution methods are available.
+In vector optimization, a bounded problem is characterized by its upper image (and its Pareto frontier) being a subset of a shifted ordering cone.
+In the multiobjective case, this simplifies to each objective being bounded from below on the feasible set. {Note that unbounded problems are encountered for instance in the computations of indifference prices under incomplete preferences \cite{RudUlu2021} or in the implementation of the set-valued Bellman principle \cite{KovacovaRudloff2021}.}